Ikaroon/WetSurfaceShader/README.md

 Next to that you can choose a diffuse and normal map including their tilings.
 You can also tint the surface and add a base smoothness.

+### Textures
+All fluid textures use R8_UNorm because they only need one texture channel and low precision.

 ## GUI
 The custom shader GUI gets rid of the broad GUI HDRP materials have.
 While this takes away some control it also allows you to focus on the shader specific properties.
 It also properly groups data for the material.